kirakiray/o-book/docs/en/docs/project-docs.md

-# Project Documents
+# Project Files

-The project document is the file where you actually write the documentation.
+The project files are the files where you actually write documents.
 The project directory structure is roughly as follows:

 - **config.json**
 - docs